 With the EU’s General Data Protection Regulation (GDPR) just around the corner, much of the conversation around the new legislation has focused on its potential pitfalls.
-While it’s certainly important to keep the hefty fines of either €20 million ($24.7 million/£17 million) or 4% of global revenue per violation in mind, it’s far from all doom and gloom – GDPR offers a number of potential positives that can greatly benefit both companies and consumers alike.
+While it’s certainly important to keep the hefty fines of either €20 million ($24.7 million/£17 million) or 4% of global revenue per violation in mind, it’s far from all doom and gloom – GDPR compliant advertising offers a number of potential positives that can greatly benefit both companies and consumers alike.

 Educate with Opt-in